2007 Western Carolina Catamounts football team

 The 2007 Western Carolina Catamounts team represented Western Carolina University as a member of the Southern Conference (SoCon) during the 2007 NCAA Division I FCS football season.
 Led by Kent Briggs in his sixth and final season as head coach, the Catamounts compiled an overall record of 2–9 with a mark of 0–7 in conference play, placing last out of eight teams in the SoCon.
-Western Carolina played their home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.
+Western Carolina played home games at Bob Waters Field at E. J. Whitmire Stadium in Cullowhee, North Carolina.